EdwinBanda/Song-recognizer/README.md

-# sound-recognizer
+# Song-recognizer
 This app consumes the shazam API for music recognition through small snippets

-Sound Recognizer is an application that allows you to recognize and identify different types of sounds.
+Song Recognizer is an application that allows you to recognize and identify different types of Songs.
 This repository contains the source code of the application and instructions on how to set it up on different machines.

 # Prerequisites